 Being comfortable (and proficient) at hand-washing your clothes will let you travel, with less, for less (no laundry/baggage fees), and keep you fresher than travellers relying on washing machines.
 Depending on the country your in, washing machines may be sparse and/or expensive!
 Not only that but you are doing the world a favour by reducing your electricity and water usage.
-If you spend enough time abroad you'll probably find yourself in a scenario where you have no other choice - so you may as well embrace it.
+Plus, if you spend enough time abroad you'll probably find yourself in a scenario where you have no other choice - so you may as well embrace it.

 Bonus: Walk into a shower after an awesome (exhausting) day of exploring while still wearing your clothes.
-By the time you get them off you and the clothes are soaked.
+By the time you get them off, you and the clothes are soaked.
 Wash while you wash!
-Wash-ception!
+Washception!

 When you look at that pile of clothes, know that every gram in front of you is one you'll have to carry on your trip.
-Do you really want to waste your hard earned travelling time washing them as-well?
+Do you really want to waste your hard earned travelling time and money washing them as-well?
 Travelling light will get you the most out of your time.

 Depending on where you are going most hygiene products are available in travel sized bottles for free when you arrive.
-If not, most people like to use Dr. Bronner's all-in-one soap toothpaste, shampoo, soap all in one bottle.
+If not, most people like to use Dr. Bronner's all-in-one soap to have their toothpaste, shampoo, soap all in one bottle.

 Let's take this a step further for a moment... do you actually need any of them?
-Look at your hypothetical luggage and fumble open the zip-lock bag full of the miniature concoctions that cause airlines so much fear.
+Look at your hypothetical luggage and fumble open the zip-lock bag full of the little concoctions that cause airlines so much fear.
 Pick out each thing, one at a time:

 - What would happen if you didn't bring it?

-When hygiene products in general go from a "must have" to "optional" you gain a surprising amount of freedom: That toiletries bag you travel with disappears.
+When hygiene products, in general, go from a 'must have' to 'optional' you gain a surprising amount of freedom: that toiletries bag you travel with disappears.
 Saving weight, space, time, and even money!
 All that remains is your toothbrush and floss.

 Just imagine walking past all those people getting stopped at airport security.
 Fiddling with their travel size potions.
 And I bet you've never done the math of how much you'll spend on these things over a lifetime?
-What's the harm, give it a try.

-Each thing you decide to take with you is another thing you have to worry about getting stolen/broken/lost.
+Remember, each thing you decide to take with you is another thing you have to worry about getting stolen/broken/lost.

 Just to warn you, once you try this a few times you'll be compelled to apply it to your entire life!
-It might sound difficult at first but it can really help you focus and determine what's important in your life.
+It might sound difficult at first, but it can really help you focus and determine what's important in your life.

 What do you think about the guide?
 Anything you'd add?
 Share in the comments!